Javea Port (Puerto de Xàbia)

 Located at the north end of the promenade, Javea’s marina functions as a fishing port.
 The fishing fleet arrives back in port at least once a day.
 There’s a market which opens to sell the fresh produce caught by the local fishermen.

-You can also buy a ticket to visit Denia by boat, which is an absolute must-do.
+You can also buy a ticket to visit Denia by ferry (buy ticket from Get your Guide), which is an absolute must-do and a brilliant day out.
 You’ll get to see the Cape De San Antonio which is stunning.
+You can collect tickets in person at the booth in the marina.

 You can also rent a boat for the day to visit some of the hidden spots of Javea.